 The Twist– Well, the twist here is certainly creative, and I will admit I did not see it coming!
 It’s also a bit silly and credulity-straining.
 (1 point)

-My daughter and I agreed this was a fun, Pretty Good episode.
+My daughter and I agreed this was a fun, Watchable episode.